SAP-samples/btp-ai-sustainability-bootcamp/README.md

 In SAP, we put Sustainability into the core of our strategy, having a vision to enable every customer to become a Sustainable Intelligent Enterprise.
 We have developed this AI&Sustainability Bootcamp to inspire and enable our partners to build intelligent scenarios and sustainability on BTP with AI and Planning.

 ## Description
-This github repository includes the sample code and exercises of the btp-ai-core-bootcamp, which is developed and delivered by Partner Ecosystem Success Organization (formerly known as GPO) of SAP SE, showcasing SAP partners how to add <b>Intelligence</b> and <b>Sustainability</b> into your solutions on SAP Business Technology Platform with SAP AI Core/SAP Launchpad and SAP Analytics Cloud for Planning.
+This github repository includes the sample code and exercises of the btp-ai-core-bootcamp, which is developed and delivered by Partner Ecosystem Success Organization (formerly known as GPO) of SAP SE, showcasing SAP partners how to add <b>Intelligence</b> and <b>Sustainability</b> into your industry cloud solutions on SAP Business Technology Platform with SAP AI Core/SAP Launchpad and SAP Analytics Cloud for Planning.
 The bootcamp uses an end-to-end storyline about a Sustainable Smart Factory filled with Intelligence and Sustainability
 - Building a deep learning [Image Segmentation Model](src/ai-models/defect-detection) on product images with SAP AI Core for automatic Defeat Detection in production lines
 - Building a deep learning [Sound Anomaly Classificaiton Model](src/ai-models/predictive-maintenance) on acoustical sounds of machinery with SAP AI Core for condition monitoring based Predictive Maintenance
 - Configure and Deploy the [sustainable-smart-factory-app](src/sustainable-smart-factory-app)(CAP based) to your own SAP HANA Cloud